 One of the last survey questions asked respondents to describe the impact that COVID-19 had had on individuals.
-Three key themes emerged from the qualitative thematic analysis, namely, 'Income reduction', 'Mental health' and 'Child care'.
+Three key themes emerged from the qualitative thematic analysis, namely, 'Income reduction', 'Health and wellbeing' and 'Connections'.
 For many, the main impact of COVID-19 was on income generation.
 Many faced redundancy, whilst others were furloughed.
 Food poverty became an issue through a lack of employment, which resulted in a significant rise in food banks and delivery of food parcels by the VCSE sector.
-Families were negatively affected as schools closed, income was reduced and food poverty became an issue.

 The health and wellbeing of individuals and staff were negatively affected, resulting in fatigue, increased stress, higher levels of depression and reductions in physical activity.
 The increase in mental health issues led to an increased service demand as many people experienced fear, anxiety and increased vulnerability.
 Loss of connections with others exacerbated levels of loneliness and increased feelings of social isolation.
 Individuals were no longer able to meet up in groups, which impacted on general mental and physical wellbeing.
 The response of the VCSE sector may even have prevented a worst-case scenario through the quick and responsive ways in which organisations adapted to change to ensure that communities and individuals were supported.
 The word cloud below illustrates the most frequent qualitative survey responses.

-Illustration 3: Primary Impact of COVID-19 on the People that VCSE
+Illustration 3: Primary Impact of COVID-19 on the People that VCSE Organisations Serve

-Organisations Serve